Vendhu Thanindhathu Kaadu: Plot

-Kutty Bhai, in his anger for Kaarji, however, hires a contract killer named Rawthar to kill Kaarji.
-Kutty Bhai has Rawthar kidnap and drug Paavai and Saravanan tells Muthu that Kaarji had taken her as a mistress.
+Kutty Bhai becomes angry at Kaarji.
+So, he hires a contract killer named Rawthar to kill Kaarji.
+Kutty Bhai has Rawthar kidnap and drug Paavai, and Saravanan tells Muthu that Kaarji had taken her as a mistress.
 Muthu goes after Kaarji, intending to kill him and finds Paavai in Kaarji's hotel room.
-Kaarji is shocked to see Paavai and in the confusion, Rawthar shoots Kaarji and plants the gun in Muthu's hand.
-Kaarji's bodyguards arrive and word soon spreads that Muthu killed Kaarji.
-Muthu suspects Saravanan and finds out that he actually works for Kutty Bhai and was the reason behind Kaarji's death.
-Saravanan gets killed by his own men as they show their loyalty to Muthu.
+Kaarji is shocked to see Paavai.
+Using the confusion to his advantage, Rawthar shoots Kaarji and plants the gun in Muthu's hand.
+Kaarji's bodyguards arrive.
+Word soon spreads that Muthu killed Kaarji.
+Muthu suspects Saravanan and discovers that he works for Kutty Bhai.
+He was the reason behind Kaarji's death.
+His men kill Saravanan to show their loyalty to Muthu.
 Rawthar tries to kill Muthu and Paavai but only manages to sever one of Muthu's fingers before escaping.
 Muthu takes Paavai to a hospital.
 Esakki kidnaps Paavai's family as he thinks that Muthu killed Kaarji.
-Muthu goes to the parotta store and explains that he did not kill Kaarji before leaving, having decided to lead a normal life.
-Simultaneously, Kutty Bhai is killed by Sridharan's girlfriend, as he harasses her while celebrating Kaarji's death.
+Muthu goes to the parotta store and explains that he did not kill Kaarji before leaving, having decided to live normally.
+Simultaneously, Sridharan's girlfriend kills Kutty Bhai as he harasses her while celebrating Kaarji's death.

-Five years later, Muthu has become a highly respected gangster in Lucknow.
-He is shown to have a son who had died.
-Apart from his daily life as a crime boss, Muthu led a happy life with Paavai and their son.
-However, their son is killed in an attack meant for Muthu.
-With the help of Iyer, Muthu arranges a meeting with the gangsters in Allahabad and manages to kill them.
-Reeling from the loss of his son, Muthu stumbles upon Sridharan, who is married and working as a barber.
-Muthu's journey of becoming a crime boss and how Sridharan escaped from Kutty Bhai's henchmen will be continued in the sequel.
+Five years later, Muthu has become a highly respected crime lord in Lucknow.
+He had a son who had died.
+Except for his daily life as a crime boss, Muthu leads life happily with Paavai.
+With the help of Iyer, Muthu arranges a meeting with a group of gangsters in Allahabad who are responsible for his son's death and manages to kill them all.
+Following this, Muthu stumbles upon Sridharan, now a married barber.
+The sequel will reveal their backstory.